Xunnamius/hashnav/README.md

 		function(e){ store.this.data('Full Hash: ' + e[0]); }
 	);

-For more information on how to use the awesome trigger and/or observer systems, read the [documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#ObserverTriggers).

-Check out this GitHub page for a live demo of the *whole* class: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav).
+For more information on how to use the observer/trigger system, read the [documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#ObserverTriggers).
+You may also be interested in a live demo of the *whole* class, available here: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav).

 Syntax
 ------